Blogging Strategy Benefits: 15 Reasons to Prioritise Your Blog

 - Expert Roundups: Distribute these on all social media platforms, tagging participants, and create micro-content (like infographics or short videos) to repurpose on social media.

-Consider the format and category of your content and devise a tailored promotion plan for each type.
+Look at the format and category of each piece, then build a tailored promotion plan for each type.

 Step 7: Implement Conversion Rate Optimisation (CRO)

-While SEO is a primary focus for blogging, do not neglect conversion rate optimisation (CRO).
-Designate a team member to monitor and enhance conversions.
+SEO is a primary focus for blogging, but don't neglect conversion rate optimisation (CRO).
+Give one team member the job of monitoring and improving conversions.

-Track key metrics related to blog posts and campaigns, such as:
+Track key metrics for blog posts and campaigns, such as:

 - Email subscriptions